dominikjung42/AIAlgorithmsAndApplications/README.md

 5 | Knowledge Representation - Fundamental Algorithms and Concepts
 6 | Machine Learning - Fundamental Algorithms and Concepts
 7 | Artificial Neural Networks and Deep Learning
-8 | Probabilistic Reasoning and Modelling
+8 | Probabilistic Reasoning - Fundamental Algorithms and Concepts
-9 | Building Productive AI-based Information Systems 10 | Computer Vision Fundamental Algorithms and Concepts 11 | Building Productive AI-based Systems
+10 | Language and Image Processing - Fundamental Algorithms and Concepts 11 | Building Productive AI-based Systems

 For each unit, you can find the accompanying material in the different folder of this repository.
 The best practice is that you clone this git repository (for more information see the slides of the first lecture)!
 Also take a look at the lecture syllabus for further course information.